TMHBBV/unbxdocs./docs/Search/manage-search/user-profile/sso.md

 > 👍 Important
 >
 > Once the user account is registered in **Azure AD** for Unbxd application, then you would be able to enable button on the SSO screen under profile section.
-Refer to [Azure Registration]() For SSO
+Refer to [Azure Registration]() For SSO.

 Once account is enabled in Azure AD, enter the below details (Azure help desk will share the details) and save the configuration.